Steve Rifkind

-Steve Rifkind (born March 2, 1962) is an American music entrepreneur.
-He is the founder and chairman of Loud Records and of SRC Records.
-He is associated with artists such as Wu Tang Clan, Mobb Deep, Akon, David Banner, Asher Roth, Joell Ortiz and Big Pun.
-Rifkind has also launched marketing campaigns for companies like T-Mobile, Adidas, SanDisk, Nike, Pepsi, Levi Jeans, and Starter.
+Steven Rifkind (born March 2, 1962) is an American music entrepreneur.
+He is the founder and chairman of Loud Records and SRC Records.
+He is associated with artists such as Wu Tang Clan, Mobb Deep, Akon, David Banner, Asher Roth, Joell Ortiz, and Big Pun.
+Rifkind has also launched marketing campaigns for companies such as T-Mobile, Adidas, SanDisk, Nike, Pepsi, Levi Jeans, and Starter.
 According to XXL magazine, he is "responsible for breaking in some of hip-hop's biggest artists in his 25 years in the business".

 Life and career

 Origins

-The son of Spring Records' Jules Rifkind, Rifkind found an early affinity to R&B and hip hop music growing up in Merrick, Long Island.
-The elder Rifkind ran the R&B label in the 1960s and 1970s, whose clients included James Brown and Millie Jackson.
+The son of record producer Jules Rifkind, growing up in Merrick, Long Island, Rifkind had an early affinity for R&B and hip hop music.
+In the 1960s and 1970s, the elder Rifkind managed Spring Records, whose clients included James Brown and Millie Jackson.
 In his youth, Rifkind worked for his father at Spring, even working as a promotion man on "King Tim III (Personality Jock)" by the FatBack Band in 1979, widely regarded as the first rap song ever recorded (it beat Sugarhill Gang's Rapper's Delight into record stores by weeks).
-After leaving Spring Records, Rifkind re-located to Los Angeles where he managed the R&B group New Edition from 1986 to 1988..
+After leaving Spring Records, Rifkind relocated to Los Angeles where he managed the R&B group New Edition from 1986 to 1988..

 Loud Records

-As the CEO and founder of Loud Records in 1991, Rifkind helped the bi-coastal hip-hop label focus on "street-themed" hip hop.
-Loud was influential in launching the careers of several hip hop stars in the early and mid-1990s; most notably the Wu-Tang Clan, Mobb Deep, Three 6 Mafia, and Big Punisher.
-With Loud, Rifkind used the techniques he had developed at SRC to bring his artists success in branding and cross-promoting themselves.
-Among others, Loud's holdings included a film division and a clothing line.
+As the founder and CEO of Loud Records, which was established in 1991, Rifkind helped the bi-coastal hip-hop label focus on "street-themed" hip-hop.
+Loud was influential in launching the careers of several hip-hop stars in the early and mid-1990s; most notably Wu-Tang Clan, Mobb Deep, Three 6 Mafia, and Big Pun.
+At Loud, Rifkind supplemented his artists' success with branding and cross-promotions.
+Loud's holdings included a film division and a clothing line.

 Loud's success led to Rifkind selling 50% of the company to RCA in 1996.
 In July 1999, Loud moved to Sony.
 Loud launched its film division in 1999, signing a multi-year pact with Dimension/Miramax.
 Loud Film's first and only project, Paid in Full (a film on which Brett Ratner, Jay-Z, and Damon Dash were partners with Rifkind) was released in 2002.